-170 FuelCell Energy Inc (2022), Comments to the Hydrogen Task Force, p.
+FuelCell Energy Inc (2022), Comments to the Hydrogen Task Force, p.
 4.

-- 1 Stakeholders also noted the omission of hydrogen as a long duration energy storage (LDES) - 2 solution.172173 This spoke to a lack of clarity in the initial presentation of end uses because the use of - 3 fuel cells for peak power generation represents a LDES application, as hydrogen's function as LDES - 4 is typically accomplished by producing hydrogen from excess renewable energy and then - 5 converting it pack to electricity (via fuel cells or combustion turbines) to meet peak power demand - 6 when renewable energy is not available. - 7 - 8 There was also significant discussion of the appropriate end uses to prioritize within working group 9 meetings.
-CCAT expressed concern that some end uses identified as "highest priority" would be 10 particularly difficult for Connecticut to address.
-This included hydrogen use for long-haul trucks, 11 maritime shipping, and aviation, which are integrated into regional transportation networks and so 12 are challenging to address with state-specific policy.
-Toyota also stated that customer use patterns 13 for passenger vehicles might make them difficult to address with electrification alone.
-Other 14 stakeholders, such as the Acadia Center and Conservation Law Foundation, stated that hydrogen use - 15 should be concentrated on sectors that are hardest to electrify. - 16 - In general, there were two end uses that solicited a particularly large volume of stakeholder comments in working groups: commuter buses and hydrogen blending.
-The feedback on these two end uses is outlined in more detail below: - 20
+Stakeholders also noted the omission of hydrogen as a long duration energy storage (LDES) solution.
+This spoke to a lack of clarity in the initial presentation of end uses because the use of fuel cells for peak power generation represents a LDES application, as hydrogen's function as LDES is typically accomplished by producing hydrogen from excess renewable energy and then converting it pack to electricity (via fuel cells or combustion turbines) to meet peak power demand when renewable energy is not available.

-21 Buses
+There was also significant discussion of the appropriate end uses to prioritize within working group meetings.
+CCAT expressed concern that some end uses identified as "highest priority" would be particularly difficult for Connecticut to address.
+This included hydrogen use for long-haul trucks, maritime shipping, and aviation, which are integrated into regional transportation networks and so are challenging to address with state-specific policy.
+Toyota also stated that customer use patterns for passenger vehicles might make them difficult to address with electrification alone.
+Other stakeholders, such as the Acadia Center and Conservation Law Foundation, stated that hydrogen use should be concentrated on sectors that are hardest to electrify.

-- There was substantial discussion in Uses Working Group meetings and follow-up communications about the value of hydrogen for use in buses, including municipal transit buses and other commuter - buses that travel shorter routes (as well as other heavy-duty vehicles with shorter ranges). - 25 Stakeholders across several sectors supported the consideration of hydrogen for this end use, noting - 26 (for example) that battery electric buses are far heavier than fuel cell buses.
-This included - 27 representatives from DEEP, CCAT, and Avangrid.174 - 28 - 29 By contrast, Acadia Center opposed the uniform use of hydrogen in buses, noting in an email that - 30 some energy experts have concluded that electrification can be particularly cost-effective for buses - 31 with shorter driving ranges.175 Overall, the diversity of this feedback illustrated that "buses" is not a - 32 monolithic end use, and that the usage profiles and local conditions are important to consider when - 33 deciding how to decarbonize this particular area of the economy.
-This feedback prompted the - 34 division of buses into several sub-categories, including long-distance buses and buses that operate in - 35 areas where local conditions may limit the feasibility of battery charging. - 36
+In general, there were two end uses that solicited a particularly large volume of stakeholder comments in working groups: commuter buses and hydrogen blending.
+The feedback on these two end uses is outlined in more detail below:

-37 Hydrogen Blending
+Buses

-- 38 The blending of hydrogen into existing natural gas pipelines and feedstocks was an area of focus for - 39 many stakeholders.
-Sierra Club pointed out that the technical limits of hydrogen blending meant that
+There was substantial discussion in Uses Working Group meetings and follow-up communications about the value of hydrogen for use in buses, including municipal transit buses and other commuter buses that travel shorter routes (as well as other heavy-duty vehicles with shorter ranges).
+Stakeholders across several sectors supported the consideration of hydrogen for this end use, noting (for example) that battery electric buses are far heavier than fuel cell buses.
+This included representatives from DEEP, CCAT, and Avangrid.

-172 Bloom Energy (2022), Comments to the Hydrogen Task Force, p.
-2.
+By contrast, Acadia Center opposed the uniform use of hydrogen in buses, noting in an email that some energy experts have concluded that electrification can be particularly cost-effective for buses with shorter driving ranges.
+Overall, the diversity of this feedback illustrated that "buses" is not a monolithic end use, and that the usage profiles and local conditions are important to consider when deciding how to decarbonize this particular area of the economy.
+This feedback prompted the division of buses into several sub-categories, including long-distance buses and buses that operate in areas where local conditions may limit the feasibility of battery charging.

-173 Bernard Pelletier (2022), Comments to the Hydrogen Task Force, p.
-1.
+Hydrogen Blending

-174 Connecticut Green Bank (2022), Hydrogen Power Study Taskforce: Uses Working Group Meeting #3.
+The blending of hydrogen into existing natural gas pipelines and feedstocks was an area of focus for many stakeholders.
+Sierra Club pointed out that the technical limits of hydrogen blending meant that it could not completely decarbonize gas use, and Acadia Center stated that hydrogen blending can't reduce gas system emissions to zero and so shouldn't be considered as a one-to-one comparison to options that fully eliminate users' on-site emissions (e.g., electrification).

-175 Based on conversations with the Acadia Center.
+- 172 Bloom Energy (2022), Comments to the Hydrogen Task Force, p.
+2. - 173 Bernard Pelletier (2022), Comments to the Hydrogen Task Force, p.
+1. - 174 Connecticut Green Bank (2022), Hydrogen Power Study Taskforce: Uses Working Group Meeting #3. - 175 Based on conversations with the Acadia Center. - 176 Connecticut Green Bank (2022), Hydrogen Power Study Task Force Infrastructure Working Group #3. - 177 Connecticut Green Bank (2022), Hydrogen Power Study Task Force Uses Working Group #1.